 iQue Player Differences

 In 2005, the game was released in China for the iQue Player.
 This version of the game is based on the international version, but has a few minor differences (mostly to reflect the change in language).

 The Nintendo 64 logo was replaced with the iQue logo.

-The copyright info on the title screen was updated and now uses a larger font.
+The copyright info text on the title screen was updated with a larger, more smooth font.

 The menu icons for the N64 controller and console were replaced with icons of the iQue player controller and multitap.